chaeron/thermostat/README.md

 	GPIO 18 - Cool (A/C) relay control
 	GPIO 23 - Heat (Furnace) relay control
 	GPIO 25 - Fan relay control
+	GPIO 5  - PIR Motion Sensor (optional)

 If you wish to use different pins, then change the appropriate values in the thermostat_settings.json file.

 The author used a Raspberry Pi 2 Model B for his thermostat.
 Less capable Pi hardware may not provide adequate response times for the touch and web interfaces.

 See http://makeatronics.blogspot.com/2013/06/24v-ac-solid-state-relay-board.html for how to wire the thermostat into your heating/cooling system, and https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/hardware for how to wire the temperature sensor into the Pi.

+The author's HVAC system had separate R and Rc hot lines, with the furnace switched to the R and the A/C and fan switched to the Rc lines, and so required two separate
+Makeatronics 24V AC SSR Boards.
+YMMV.

 ##Temperature Sensor Calibration: